8nhuman8/nebular-automata/README.md

 Multicoloring options:
   -r, --random-colors   Accent colors will be random.
   -cn INT, --colors-number INT
                         How many colors will be used.
-By default it is 3.
+By default it is 3.Must be used with '--random-colors' argument.
   -o, --opaque          All colors will be opaque.

 Additional options: